Mara-Li/OWUI-Archivist/README.md

 # 🗃 Archivist
 **Archivist** is an open-source tool that automatically archives conversations from Open WebUI into a long-term memory knowledge base (RAG-style).
 It includes:

-- 🔁 A background service (`archivist_loop.py`) that uploads and cleans up archived conversations
+- 🔁 A background **FastAPI service** that receives notifications of completed conversations
-- 🧠 A pipeline (`conversation_saver_pipeline.py`) that saves each conversation to file
+- 🧠 A **pipeline** (`conversation_saver_pipeline.py`) that saves ongoing conversations to files
 - 🐳 A Dockerfile to run the background service in a container
-- 🧩 A `model_collections.json` file to map LLM model names to knowledge base collection IDs and name.
+- 🧩 A `model_collections.json` file to map LLM model names to knowledge base collection IDs and name
 - 🔐 Optional multi-user API token support via `user_api.json`

 ---